 Even if you don't feel hungry, you still need food for energy.
-Try to get about 150 grams of carbohydrate each day, or about 50 grams every 3 to 4 hours.

 Follow your normal meal plan as closely as possible.
-If you have trouble eating or swallowing solid food, try soft foods or liquids to replace the carbohydrates you usually eat.
+If you have trouble eating or swallowing solid food, try soft foods or liquids to replace the foods you usually eat.

-If you have diarrhea, or are throwing up, try drinking clear liquids or frozen solids, such as fruit juice, broth, or popsicles, for the first 24 hours.
+If you have diarrhea, or are throwing up, try clear liquids or frozen solids, such as fruit juice, broth, or popsicles, for the first 24 hours.
 After that, try adding other liquids (not clear) and soft foods, such as yogurt or applesauce, that are easier to digest.